 ADF attorneys and allied attorneys filed the petition after the Colorado Court of Appeals ruled in August

 to affirm a Colorado Civil Rights Commission decision from May 2014.
-That decision ordered Jack Phillips and his staff at Masterpiece Cakeshop to create cakes for same-sex celebrations.
+That decision ordered Jack Phillips and his staff at Masterpiece Cakeshop to design cakes for same-sex celebrations.
 The decision also ordered Phillips to comply with Colorado’s Anti-Discrimination Act by re-educating his staff and filing quarterly “compliance” reports for two years.

 “The freedom to live and work consistently with one’s faith is at the heart of what it means to be an American,” said ADF Senior Legal Counsel Jeremy Tedesco.
 “Jack simply exercised the long-cherished American freedom to decline to use his artistic talents to promote a message with which he disagrees.
 We are asking the Colorado Supreme Court to ensure that government understands that its duty is to protect the people’s freedom to follow their beliefs personally and professionally, not force them to violate those beliefs as the price of earning a living.”